VoxelPrompt: A Vision Agent for End-to-End Medical Image Analysis: Methods

-We include in~$\taskset$ a set of clinically-orientated objectives, which are broadly categorized as either ROI processing or pathology description tasks.
-For each task, we provide ground-truth code~$\code^*$, used in training and evaluation.
+We construct and curate a dataset~$\taskset$ of brain imaging tasks, designing new task formulations and labels across a wide range of image acquisitions, segmentation protocols, and annotation types.
+We use this dataset to both train and evaluate \vxp in the joint prediction of analytical instructions, spatial delineations, and natural language descriptions.
+We include a set of clinically-oriented objectives, which are broadly categorized as either ROI processing or pathology description tasks.
+For each task, we create ground-truth code~$\code^*$, used in training and evaluation.
+Additional training data details are described in Appendix~\ref{appendix-training-data}.

-\subpara{Quantitative ROI Processing} Quantitative processing tasks involve image feature segmentation, optionally followed by downstream steps to compute ROI measures.
-We include a standard segmentation task for all structures and pathology classes in our dataset.

-Downstream processing tasks use predicted segmentations, sometimes in conjunction with the input image volumes.
+\subpara{Training Code for Quantitative ROI Processing} Quantitative processing tasks involve image feature segmentation, optionally followed by downstream steps to compute ROI measures.
+We include a core segmentation task for all structures and pathology classes in our dataset.
+Downstream processing tasks use predicted segmentations, sometimes in conjunction with the input volumes.
 For example, some tasks involve removing, extracting, or cropping the field of view~(FOV) around a segmented region.
-Others use segmentations to compute ROI-specific statistics of the image signal intensities, including mean intensity or signal-to-noise ratio~(SNR).
-Morphological tasks analyze ROI shape and involve the computation of total volume, bounding box dimensions, or the individual height, width, and depth of a segmented structure.
+Others use segmentations to compute ROI-specific statistics of image signal intensities (e.g., mean intensity).
+Morphological tasks analyze ROI shape and compute total volume, bounding box dimensions, or the maximum height, width, and depth of a segmented structure.
 We also include tasks that compute and compare such metrics across multiple segmentations.
-For example, longitudinal tasks measure change in ROI properties across a series of scan sessions, and multi-region tasks compare metrics from different ROIs in single session.
+For example, longitudinal tasks measure change in ROI properties across a series of scan sessions, and multi-region tasks compare metrics from different ROIs in a single scan session.
+To support these applications, ground-truth code~$\code^*$ specifies a sequence of functions that predict the required segmentations, compute relevant metrics, and format the results into an output message (Figure~\ref{fig:method-example}).

-For each ROI processing task, ground-truth code~$\code^*$ includes a sequence of functions to (1) encode the input volumes, (2) read the encoded volume features, and (3)~generate a segmentation map for each ROI relevant to the task.
-Depending on the task, further analysis may be required, and we include functions that (4) operate on these segmentations (and possibly the input volumes) to compute intermediate metrics.
-Lastly, we append functions that (5) read the values of resulting metrics and (6)~format them into an output message.
-Figure~\ref{fig:method} illustrates the instruction forward-pass for a task that measures longitudinal change in tumor size.

-\subpara{Open-Language Classification} Another set of tasks include the generation of language-based image characterizations.
-We formulate these tasks as classification-style question-answering problems, in which \vxp outputs natural language corresponding to a text response from a finite set of possible answers.